turan18/scraper-v1/README.md

 # scraper-v1-

-Attempting to create a product scraper using Py request library.
+Attempting to create a product scraper using PY request library.
-This program will scrape "" and fetch the name, price , avaliability from each product on the first page.
+This script will scrape BestBuy and fetch the given items name, price , avaliability.